coordt/labtest/docs/builtin_build_process.rst

 When we do this, changes made to the mounted directory within the container are made outside the container.

-.. _builtin_build_build_environment:

 Build environment
 -----------------

-The :ref:`app_build_image_config_option` setting specifies the Docker image to use as a build environment.
+The :ref:`configuration:app_build_image` setting specifies the Docker image to use as a build environment.
 This environment should have all the tools you need pre-installed.
 We suggest choosing one of Shippable's `publicly available images`_ that fits your environment.

 .. table::
     :class: uk-table uk-table-striped uk-table-small